perldude/perldude/README.md

 # OBJECTIVE

 * Senior Software Engineer / Team Lead / Manager position to use my years of experience to get things done and help develop developers.
-* I am working remotely and would like to keep it that way if at all possible.

 # SKILLS
 * Decades of experience with *nix: Linux, macOS, Solaris, etc.